Carsome gets US$6m funding to further expand regionally

 main news image

-KUALA LUMPUR (June 5): Carsome, Southeast Asia’s largest consumer-to-business (C2B) used car platform, has received funding of US$6 million in a round led by Shanghai-based venture capital firm Gobi Partners.
+KUALA LUMPUR: Carsome, Southeast Asia’s largest consumer-to-business (C2B) used car platform, has received a funding of US$6 million (RM25.32 million) in a round led by Shanghai-based venture capital firm Gobi Partners.

-In a joint statement today, Carsome and Gobi Partners said the used car platform plans to use the new funds to further expand regionally, while launching more inspection outlets across the four countries, with a primary focus on Indonesia, Malaysia and Thailand.
+In a joint statement yesterday, Carsome and Gobi Partners said the used car platform plans to use the new funds to further expand regionally, while launching more inspection outlets, with a primary focus on Indonesia, Malaysia and Thailand.

-"All three countries are, in fact, the largest car markets in Southeast Asia, with a total of 3.5 million used car transactions conducted per year.
-Thus far, Carsome has five locations spread out among the four countries and hopes to double this amount by the end of 2017," they added.
+“All three countries are, in fact, the largest car markets in Southeast Asia, with a total of 3.5 million used car transactions conducted per year.
+Thus far, Carsome has five locations and hopes to double this amount by the end of 2017,” they added.

 “Carsome provides a de-risking element for both sides of the equation — the sellers who are generally individuals and buyers who are dealers.
 Moving forward, we will be helping the company to look for more strategic partners and investors, to build on the strong fundamentals Carsome has,” he added.